nafooesi/sigbridge/README.md

 ## What is this?
-This is a python application with minimal UI that replicates trade signals from TradeStation to one or more Interactivebroker clients.
+This is a python (v2.7) application with minimal UI that replicates trade signals from TradeStation to one or more Interactivebroker clients.

 ## Dependencies:
--ibpy2
+- ibpy2
--pyinstaller
+- pyinstaller

 ## Configuration:
 IB clients are configured in a json file under "conf" dir.